francescojm/CELLector/README.md

 CELLector can be used in three different modalities:
   - (i) as an R package (within R, code available at: https://github.com/francescojm/CELLector)

-  - (ii) as an online R shiny App (available at: https://ot-cellector.shinyapps.io/CELLector_App/)*,
+  - (ii) as an online R shiny App (available at: https://ot-cellector.shinyapps.io/CELLector_App/)**,

   - (iii) running the R shiny App locally (within Rstudio, code available at: https://github.com/francescojm/CELLector_App).

 A tutorial on how to use the online Rshiny app (containing also instruction on how to run it locally) is available here: https://www.biorxiv.org/highwire/filestream/92891/field_highwire_adjunct_files/0/275032-1.pdf

-* This has been temporarily deployed on a public Rshiny Server, which comes with a monthly time usage limitation.
+  ** This has been temporarily deployed on a public Rshiny Server, which comes with a monthly time usage limitation.
 Deployment on a corporative server is in progress.
-If time limit has been reached, thus the online version of the App is down please refer to the (iii) modality.
+If time limit has been reached, thus the online version of the App is down, please refer to the (iii) modality.

 ![alt text](www/preview1.png)